 1. Fjallraven Re-Kanken Backpack

 If you are looking for something practical to tote along your daily belongings, then Fjallraven has pretty much cornered the market judging by the number I see around Edinburgh every day!

 2. Baggu Recycled Canvas Backpack

 3. Timbuk2 Leader Backpack

 If you’re in the market for something a little more outdoorsy then this Timbuk2 Leader Backpack, available direct from Timbuk2 UK for £84, might do the trick?
-All Timbuk2 products have a lifetime warranty and are hand sewn in the US, and there is the opportunity to buy spare parts if you need to replace something on your bag.
+All Timbuk2 products have a lifetime warranty and are hand-sewn in the US.
+What’s more, there is the opportunity to buy spare parts if you need to replace something on your bag.

 4. Trakke Fingal Backpack